latex3/hyperref/README.md

 ### Installation with ZIP file in TDS format

-The ZIP file `hyperref.tds.zip' contains the files sorted in a TDS tree.
+The ZIP file `hyperref.tds.zip` contains the files sorted in a TDS tree.
 Thus you can directly unpack the ZIP file inside a TDS tree.
 (See CTAN:tds.zip for an explanation of TDS.)
 Example: